 Your Parenting Is A Reflection Of Your Inner World

-I believe parenting reflects our inner landscape like nothing else.
+We believe parenting reflects our inner landscape like nothing else.
 Through the experiences we have with our children, we have the opportunity to heal our old wounds, challenge our underlying beliefs, and grow into the adults we always wanted to become.
 Our children are mirrors and sponges and yet, somehow, they are uniquely themselves.
 They are calling on us to become the parents they deserve.
 Most of us have no training in how to do that.
 Now is the time to learn.
 Guilt will get us nowhere.
 Radical self-responsibility will.

-What is a Parent Coach?
+What is Parent Coaching?

 Each session is conducted by phone, and is between one and two hours in length, depending on what works best for you.
 Ready?
 Request your free 30 minute consultation.